jamadam/Marquee/readme.md

 Marquee
 ---------------

-[Marquee] distribution is yet another web application framework built on Mojo toolkit in [Mojolicious] distribution, designed to make dynamic website development to be plotted at an extension of traditional designer work.
+[Marquee] is yet another web application framework built on Mojo toolkit in [Mojolicious] distribution, designed to make dynamic website development to be plotted at an extension of traditional designer work.